MatteoIorio11/IRS/lab0/Phototaxi/phototaxi.md

 # Phototaxi Task
 The main goal of this task was to develop a robot's behaviour, capable of guiding the robot towards a source of light that it positioned inside the arena.
 There are no requirements about how fast the robot has to go and what happens if the robot does not detect any light at all.
 Also there are no requirements in what the robot has to do when it reaches the source of light.
 # Design
-In order to achieve the task goal, I have developed the *phototaxi beahviour* in two different files.
-The first file, it is called *photo_logic* and contains the entire logic for guiding the robot towards the source of the light, then I have also developed another behaviour which is the *random walk* that is implemented inside the *move_random_logic*.
-I have decided to add the random walk because I have questioned my self what could happen if the robot does not detect any light at all.
-It will not move at all, so I have decided to inject the random walking only when the robot does not sense any light at all.
+To effectively achieve the task goal, the phototaxis behavior was implemented across two separate files.
+The first file, photo_logic.lua, contains the full logic required to guide the robot toward a light source.
+Additionally, a random walk behavior was implemented in a separate file, move_random_logic.lua.
+This design decision addresses a key edge case: What happens if the robot does not detect any light?
+Without an alternative behavior, the robot would remain stationary.
+To prevent this, the random walk is triggered only when no light is detected and there are no nearby obstacles, allowing the robot to continue exploring the environment until a light source becomes visible.

 ![Phototaxi](./images/Pt.png)